Checklist for Students Attending UF

-- Students should list the course(s) in which you intend to enroll and include alternate courses in the event that your choices are full.
-The Employee Education Program will cover for up to six credit hours per semester from this list of your primary and alternate choices.
+- You should list the course(s) in which you intend to enroll and include alternate courses in the event your primary choices are full upon registration.
+The Employee Education Program will cover for up to six credit hours per semester from this list of your (registered) primary and alternate choices.

 Submit EEP Application

 The university’s fee petition and fee refund policies and procedures are not applicable to courses taken through this program.
 Therefore, there is no petition process for, or a refund of any fees paid.
 Please review EEP Deadlines, Requirements for EEP Application Submission, and Course Registration before submitting your application.

 The following actions will result in EEP denial:

 - Late director approval.
 Your application must receive your director’s online approval before the 5PM EEP Application Director Approval deadline.
 There are no extensions for Director approval Deadlines.